Mental Health Substance Use Treatment Centers

 License Renewal

-• Substance use disorders, licenses expire September 30th each year.
+• Mental Health Substance Use facility licenses expire September 30th of each year.

 Duplicate License